 - making sure we are well positioned to support change and innovation through the effective use of data

 - developing standards and assurances that will help others meet digital best practice standards

 - improving and extending our broadband and mobile networks to benefit communities and businesses across Scotland

-- increasing digital participation by helping communities to develop digital skills and confidence
+- increasing digital participation by helping communities develop digital skills and confidence

 Realising Scotland’s full potential in a digital world replaces Scotland's digital future: a strategy for Scotland.
-This strategy was published in 2011 and delivered on the recommendations in:
+It was originally published in 2011 based on the recommendations in the:

 Bills and legislation

 The Legislation and Regulation Catalogue provides guidance on legislation that applies to the delivery of digital services and is regularly reviewed and updated.